-Radiographic View: Describes the body part as seen by the image receptor or other recording medium, such as a fluoroscopic screen.
-Restricted to the discussion of a radiograph or image.

-Radiographic Position: Refers to a specific body position, such as supine, prone, recumbent, erect or Trendelenburg.
+- Radiographic View: Describes the body part as seen by the image receptor.
+Restricted to the discussion of a radiograph or image. - Radiographic Position: Refers to a specific body position, such as supine, prone, recumbent, erect or Trendelenburg.
 Restricted to the discussion of the patient's physical position.